There are 11 national park service sites in Florida. One of these sites, Gulf Islands National Seashore, is shared with Mississippi.

 Big Cypress National Preserve

 This national preserve in Southern Florida is the first national preserve named into the US National Park System in 1974.
-It is considered as an important ecological feature in the state (in fact, it has more ecological value than the Everglades).
+It is considered an important ecological feature in the state (in fact, it has more ecological value than the Everglades).
 The area was once occupied by the Native Americans with the Seminoles being the last occupants during the 19th century.
 Aside from the cultural importance, it features tremendous biological diversity that is dominated by wet cypress forest.
 There are also mangroves, alligators, venomous snakes, and orchids within the area.

 Biscayne National Park is one of the national park service sites in Florida that aims to preserve the Biscayne Bay and the barrier reefs within the area.
 The park is made up of 95% water and the extensive mangrove forest along the bay’s shore.
 Elliot Key, which is part of the park, is the largest island in the park.
-Some of the other islands in the park consists of corals and sand.
-The ecosystem in Biscayne National Park are unique as they offer four distinctive features: mangrove swamp along the shoreline, shallow waters at Biscayne Bay, offshore Florida Reef, and coral limestone keys.
+Some of the other islands in the park consist of corals and sand.
+The ecosystem in Biscayne National Park is unique as they offer four distinctive features: mangrove swamp along the shoreline, shallow waters at Biscayne Bay, offshore Florida Reef, and coral limestone keys.

 Canaveral National Seashore

 This National Seashore was established in 1975 through the US Congress.
-The site is a barrier island that encompasses Atlantic Ocean beach, Mosquito Lagoon and dunes.
+The site is a barrier island that encompasses Atlantic Ocean beach, Mosquito Lagoon, and dunes.
 It is considered as the longest expanse of undeveloped land in Florida.
 Aside from being listed as one of the national park service sites in Florida, it is also federally protected.

 Castillo de San Marcos National Monument

 As the oldest masonry fort in the country, the property was declared a National Monument in 1924.
 Meanwhile, it was added to the list of National Register of Historic Places in 1966.
 The fort is designed by a Spanish engineer and was constructed in 1672, over a century since the city was founded by conquistador Pedro Menendez de Aviles (when Florida was still a part of the Spanish Empire).
 The fort was constructed after the area was raided in 1668.
-It was also used as a military prison wherein it incarcerated mostly Native American tribe members,
+It was also used as a military prison wherein it incarcerated mostly Native American tribe members.

 De Soto National Monument